yufanluo-math/yufanluo.github.io/_pages/about.md

 ## Publications and preprints
+1. On the bounded-conductor finiteness conjecture in equal characteristic.
+(With Yiqi Xu)
-1. On the Finiteness of Geometric Representations for Varieties over Finite Fields. <br> [ http://arxiv.org/abs/2606.31341]( http://arxiv.org/abs/2606.31341) (2026).
+2. On the Finiteness of Geometric Representations for Varieties over Finite Fields. <br> [ http://arxiv.org/abs/2606.31341]( http://arxiv.org/abs/2606.31341) (2026).
 Submitted for publication.
 3. Remarks on the Boston Unramified Fontaine-Mazur Conjecture, II. <br>  [https://arxiv.org/abs/2601.20395](https://arxiv.org/abs/2601.20395)(2026).
 Submitted for publication.